Tec7no/snapmart_api/README.txt

-first u have to creat
+first u have to create
 .env file

 EMAIL = ""